 The collaboration of finance and technology has birthed many new-age ventures.
 Digital payments, cryptocurrencies, and blockchain technologies are taking the world by storm.
 From 2020 to 2021, the investments in cryptocurrencies and blockchain tech witnessed a 450% jump!

 Fintechs are also rigorously seeking cross-sector collaboration and industry-based opportunities and shifting to coworking spaces.
 Traditionally, the finance sector has preferred having a personalized place.
-One of the major reasons is that they can enforce the necessary data security measures and pass the compliance tests.
+One of the major reasons is that they can enforce the necessary data security measures, pass the compliance tests and keep finances tracked due to trade surveillance.

 However, coworking spaces are taking precautions in fulfilling the security demands of the fintech industry to make their offices a safe space to work and collaborate.
 While FinTech has a promising future, you need to remember that confidentiality and security are two major factors that are holding back fintech companies to work in shared spaces.